datacomplm/DCLM/README.md

     ```

 ## Submission
-When you have finsihed training and evaluating your model, you should have a model eval json file unde [exp_data/evals](exp_data/evals).
+When you finished training and evaluating your model, a model eval json file has been generated and is at [exp_data/evals](exp_data/evals).
 You can now open a pull request to the main repository to share your results with the team and submit it to the leaderboard.

 ## Contributing